HomeResourcesAI Visibility vs. SEO

 Entity Clarity

 AI must understand exactly what your business is, what it does, and where it serves.
-Ambiguous entities don't get cited.
+Ambiguous entities are harder to cite.

 2